Our Board & Leadership

 Steve is an active leader in the area of patient safety and is Chair of the Oxford Academic Health Science Network’s Patient Safety Collaborative.
 Steve regularly supports, both as a speaker and in an advisory capacity, across a number of healthcare topics both nationally and internationally.

-Dr Rachael de Caux is the substantive Chief Medical Officer, having held the interim position since April 2022.
+Dr Rachael de Caux is the acting Chief Executive of the Buckinghamshire, Oxfordshire and Berkshire West Integrated Care Board (ICB).
+Having previously held the position of Chief Medical Officer.
 She brings with her a wealth of experience from her time as Regional Medical Director for the South Region (NHSE/I), and Chief Operating Officer at Gloucestershire Hospitals, alongside clinical credibility as a practising Consultant in Emergency Medicine.
 She has a strong grounding in quality improvement and has been fortunate to observe many different healthcare economies both in the UK and overseas.
 Rachael lives in Oxfordshire with her husband and family.

 ICB Interim Chief Financial Officer